guardian/gateway/docs/okta/signin.md

 In general the steps of sign in with email and password are summarised as follows, assuming okta is enabled, this does not detail all technical requirements, just the main high level:

 - User navigates to `/signin`
-  - Check `EncryptedState` cookie for `signInRedirect` value
-    - if `true` render the sign in page, as we've checked for an existing session
-    - if `false` or `undefined` we need to check for an existing session
-      - Check for existing session by performing auth code flow by redirecting user to `/authorize`
-      - Okta will redirect to callback endpoint `/oauth/authorization-code/callback`
-        - if okta session exists, complete the auth code flow and refreshing identity cookies, redirect to original `returnUrl`
-        - if no okta session, okta returns `login_required` error, intercept this
-          - set the `EncryptedState` cookie for `signInRedirect` value to `true`
-          - redirect to sign in, now that `signInRedirect` is `true`, the page will render
+  - Check `sid` cookie for existing Okta session, if this is present it checks if the session is still valid.
-  - If sign in page shown
+  - If the current session does not exist, or is invalid, sign in page shown
     - user enters email and password, makes request to gateway `POST /signin`
     - Use okta authenticate endpoint with the email and password `/api/v1/authn`
       - If email/password wrong, show `email or password was incorrect` error